Elected Member Roles

 Local Authority (Members’ Interests) Act 1968

-The obligations of LGOIMA are binding on members.
-They apply to the disclosure of information by a member in respect of any information held by that member (in his or her capacity as member) to a member of the public.
+These obligations apply to the disclosure of information by a member in respect of any information held (in his or her capacity as member) to a member of the public.
 The underlying principle is that unless there is good reason to withhold it, information should be made available.
 Section 7 of the Act gives a number of grounds for withholding disclosure.

 The LGOIMA also sets out the procedural requirements for meetings of local authorities, the publication of agenda, procedures for discussion with the public excluded and access by the public to the minutes of meetings.